Moneydollar/ClipTone/README.md

 - Sometimes, the file will download only as a video because the video is not available in a compatible format for the application to download.
 This is a rare occurrence, but if it happens, you can try to download the video again from a different link.
 - If you encounter issues with the installer or the 7zip method of installation, try the other method of installation, if that fails please submit an issue to this repo.
-- If you don't have 7zip installed, you can download it free from [here](https://www.7-zip.org/) just select the download that is applicable to your system, and follow the installation process.
+- If you don't have 7zip installed, you can download it free from [here](https://www.7-zip.org/).
+Just select the download that is applicable to your system, and follow the installation process.

-## DISCLAIMER
+<h2 style="color: red;">DISCLAIMER ⚠️</h2>

 This application is for educational purposes only.
 I (the author) do not condone the use of this application for any illegal activities.
 I am not responsible for any misuse of this application.
 Please support creators by purchasing their products.
 This application is not affiliated with YouTube or any other video-hosting website.
 This software is intended to be used in compliance with the Terms of Use of the video hosting websites.
 I am not responsible for the content you download with this application.